1948 AFCA Blue Ribbon Commission

 Lambert Trophy winner Army, who dominated the sport from 1944-1946, would return to the unbeaten ways they sported during that stretch under Earl Blaik’s leadership.
 The Cadets would sport 5 nonconsensus All-Americans, the most notable being team captain Bill Yeoman (who would achieve greater fame as a coach and architect of the Veer offense).
 Army would also capture the CFB Belt (college football’s ‘lineal championship’) midseason and would retain it successfully through season’s end.
 They had the best scoring offense of the contenders (4th nationally) but also had the worst scoring defense of the group.
 Their schedule wasn’t as strong as it had been in previous years, as they faced only 1 Top 25-caliber opponent (Cornell) and 2 more that would’ve been pushing consideration (Penn, Villanova).
 Their 2 other top 50-caliber foes (Harvard, Illinois) both failed to finish above .500.
 The most damaging item in their resume is a season-ending tie to rival Navy that might as well been a loss.
 The Midshipmen went winless this year and suffered blowout losses to Michigan and Notre Dame, which gives the Cadets an unfavorable comparative result to those 2 teams.
 Army would’ve benefitted from either a bowl game or an extension of their then-rivalry with Notre Dame (which had ended the previous year) for another strong opponent to boost the resume and wash out the taste of the Navy debacle.

 Next up is Notre Dame, which had its 3rd straight unbeaten season under Hall of Fame coach Frank Leahy.
 The Irish, led by consensus All-Americans/Hall of Famers Bill Fischer, Leon Hart, and Emil Sitko, had the 2nd-best scoring offense of the contenders (5th nationally).
 They also played the most Top 25-caliber teams outside of Michigan, facing 3 such opponents (Michigan State, Northwestern, USC).
-The Irish also faced a Pitt team that would’ve been pushing consideration as well as 2 other top 50 foes (Iowa, Purdue).
+The Irish also faced a Pitt team that would’ve been pushing consideration as well as top 50 foe Iowa.
 There are 2 things working against Notre Dame’s case.
 1 is comparative results against common opponents with Michigan.
 The Irish and Wolverines shared 5 common opponents this year (Indiana, Michigan State, Navy, Northwestern, Purdue): Michigan overall performed much better against those teams than Notre Dame did.
 Add in their season ending tie at USC blemishing their record as well as their SOS lagging behind Michigan, their case takes a further hit.
 Just like Army, they could’ve benefitted from either one more Irish-Cadet matchup or a bowl game for a resume boost.
 That said, the Irish still ended up with 2 selections from CFBDW selectors and 2nd in the final AP Poll.

 Tier 1 (Best Case to be awarded AFCA Trophy): Michigan